-- 1. Insert the CD in your CD drive. - 2.
-Double click on SeasoftV2.exe.
+- Insert the CD in your CD drive. - 2.
+Double click on SeasoftV2_date.exe (date is the date that version of the software was created).
 Follow the dialog box directions to install the software.
-Install all the components, or as a minimum install SeatermAF (terminal program for setting up auto fire parameters) and SBE Data Processing (data processing).
+Install all the components, or as a minimum install SeatermAF (terminal program for setting up auto fire parameters), Seasave V7 (for viewing uploaded data), and SBE Data Processing (data processing).